suryachereddy/flask_notesapp/README.md

 ```powershell
  pip install werkzeug==0.16.0
 ```
-*ps- This is my first, public, repository.
+*P.S- This is my first, public, repository.
 Also, this is based on the 2nd lecture of the CS50's Web Programming with Python and JavaScript*